Suzanne Crouch

 Suzanne Crouch (born February 27, 1952) is an American politician who served as the 52nd lieutenant governor of Indiana, from 2017 to 2025.
 She previously served as the 56th state auditor of Indiana from 2014 to 2017.
 In 2024 she ran for governor of Indiana, losing the primary election to U.S. Senator Mike Braun.

 A member of the Republican Party, Crouch served in the Indiana House of Representatives from 2005 to 2014.
 On December 15, 2013, Governor Mike Pence appointed her to serve as the 56th state auditor of Indiana.
 Crouch was reelected to that position in 2014.
 She resigned as state auditor following her election as lieutenant governor of Indiana in 2016.

 Early life

-Crouch graduated from Mater Dei High School in Evansville and received her Bachelor of Science degree from Purdue University, majoring in political science.
-Before serving in local government, Crouch chaired the Vanderburgh County Republican Central Committee for four years.
-Under her chairship, a majority of Republicans were elected to County Council, the first time in 60 years that Republicans had controlled that body.
+Crouch graduated from Mater Dei High School in Evansville and received her Bachelor of Science degree from Purdue University as a political science major.

 County government

 County Auditor

 Crouch was elected Vanderburgh County Auditor in 1994 and served two terms.